excellalabs/intro-to-functional-scala/README.md

 The problems with this approach are nested callbacks are required when doing a subsequent action in the onComplete of the first, and that operation & result is limited within that scope.
 For these reasons, futures provide combinators such as `map`, which allow a more straightforward composition. `map` will produce a new future with the value mapped from the original when it's completed (not dissimilar to mapping collections).

-The above can be done using `map`:
+The above can be done using `map` to eliminate the nesting and one onSuccess callback:

 ```scala
 val rateQuote = Future {